-Initial concerns or enquires about a student with special educational needs or SEND provision should be dealt with by the the SENDCO, Deputy Head teacher (Pastoral) or the Headteacher.
+Initial concerns or enquires about a student with special educational needs or SEND provision should be dealt with by the SENDCO, Deputy Head teacher (Safeguarding and Wellbeing) or the Headteacher.

 There is no suggested time scale for resolution at this stage given the importance of dialogue through informal discussion.